-SENSe: SWEep: TINTerval?
+SENSe:SWEep:TINTerval?

-The sample period is 31.2 microseconds for the three-phase mode.
+The sample period is 76.8 (Series I) or 31.2 (Series II and RS Series) microseconds for three-phase models or the MX30-3Pi/MX45-3Pi in three-phase configuration.
 The sample interval can be increased from its minimum value in increments of this minimum value up to 10 times.
 This increases the data acquisition window at the expense of sampling resolution.
 Be aware of possible aliasing if higher fundamental frequencies are programmed or if higher frequency harmonics are present in the voltage or current when decreasing the sample rate.
 See paragraph 4.16 for command syntax.